Skip to main content

 1. Peliqan

 MuleSoft was built for enterprise IT teams that need to expose, govern, and monitor APIs across hundreds of systems.
 Peliqan was built for the opposite end of the spectrum: data and operations teams that need to move, transform, and activate data without standing up a multi-quarter Anypoint implementation.
-For the substantial subset of MuleSoft customers using Anypoint primarily for data integration, warehouse loading, customer 360 builds, or revops sync flows, Peliqan replaces a six-figure MuleSoft contract with a $199/month platform that ships in days.
+For the substantial subset of MuleSoft customers using Anypoint primarily for data integration, warehouse loading, customer 360 builds, or revops sync flows, Peliqan replaces a six-figure MuleSoft contract with a transparent, fixed-price platform that ships in days.

 The structural difference is the platform footprint.
 Where MuleSoft is a pure integration layer that assumes you bring a warehouse, a transformation tool, an analytics stack, and a reverse ETL solution separately, Peliqan bundles them.
 250+ pre-built connectors spanning ERPs, CRMs, finance systems, marketing tools, and databases handle ingestion.
-A built-in Postgres + Trino warehouse holds the data, eliminating the separate Snowflake or BigQuery contract that most MuleSoft deployments require.
+A built-in Postgres and Trino warehouse holds the data, eliminating the separate Snowflake or BigQuery contract that most MuleSoft deployments require.

-A native scheduler and event-driven triggers run the pipelines.
-And reverse ETL pushes the curated outputs back to HubSpot, Salesforce, Odoo, NetSuite, or wherever the operational team needs them – the use case Anypoint customers most often build custom Mule flows for.
+SQL and low-code Python transformations clean and blend the data without DataWeave-style learning curves, and federated SQL queries across multiple sources eliminate the manual joining that Anypoint flows have to script step by step.
+A native scheduler and event-driven triggers run the pipelines, and reverse ETL pushes the curated outputs back to HubSpot, Salesforce, Odoo, NetSuite, or wherever the operational team needs them, the use case Anypoint customers most often build custom Mule flows for.

 For teams that need real API publishing, Peliqan also publishes REST and webhook APIs directly from any pipeline or data model.
 It is not a replacement for MuleSoft API Manager at the Fortune 500 governance level, but for the much larger population of teams that need to expose a few dozen well-modeled APIs over their data, it covers the use case at a fraction of the cost.